ajdapretnar/orange/docs/tutorial/rst/data.rst

 .. literalinclude:: code/data-lenses.py

 Note that data is an object that holds both the data and information on the domain.
-We show above how to access attribute and class names, but there is much more information there, including that on feature type, set of values for categorical features, and other.
+Above, we have shown how to access attribute and class names, but there is much more information there, including that on feature type, set of values for categorical features, and other.

 Saving the Data
 ---------------